Thai-Hoa-Nguyen/Thai-Hoa-Nguyen/README.md

 I'm a second-year Computer Programming & Analysis student at Seneca Polytechnic, passionate about building impactful software with clean, scalable architecture.
 My interests lie at the intersection of full-stack development, data visualization, and algorithmic problem solving.

-I thrive on solving real-world problems—from visualizing NBA stats to building back-end systems—and enjoy applying both creative and technical approaches to development.
+I love solving real-world problems—from visualizing NBA stats to building back-end systems—and enjoy applying both creative and technical approaches to development.
 Outside of coding, I bring discipline and teamwork skills gained from years as a professional youth basketball player and top-performing sales associate.

 ---